iotexpert/mbed-os-emwin-ssd1306/README.md

 # mbed-os-emwin-ssd1306
 This repository contains the configuration files required to run emWin using the CY8CKIT-032 shield.
-That shield has a Saloman SSD1306 Display driver that is attached using a I2C Bus
+That shield has a SOLOMON SYSTECH SSD1306 Display driver that is attached using a I2C Bus

 These files contain the GUI configuration files as well as the the SSD1306 interface files.
 The interface is implemented using the mbedos HAL.